langchain-ai/langgraph/docs/docs/concepts/index.md

 - [Web-hooks](./langgraph_server.md#webhooks): Webhooks allow your running LangGraph application to send data to external services on specific events.
 - [Cron Jobs](./langgraph_server.md#cron-jobs): Cron jobs are a way to schedule tasks to run at specific times in your LangGraph application.
 - [Double Texting](./double_texting.md): Double texting is a common issue in LLM applications where users may send multiple messages before the graph has finished running.
 This guide explains how to handle double texting with LangGraph Deploy.

+**Deployment Options**

+- [Self-Hosted Lite](./self_hosted.md): A free (up to 1 million nodes executed), limited version of LangGraph Platform that you can run locally or in a self-hosted manner
+- [Cloud SaaS](./langgraph_cloud.md): Hosted as part of LangSmith.
+- [Bring Your Own Cloud](./bring_your_own_cloud.md): We manage the infrastructure, so you don't have to, but the infrastructure all runs within your cloud.
+- [Self-Hosted Enterprise](./self_hosted.md): Completely managed by you.